CBKF-FM: History

 The station was launched on April 24, 1975.
 In 1973, two years prior to the station's launch, the network also purchased two established francophone community radio stations, CFRG in Gravelbourg and CFNS in Saskatoon, and converted them to rebroadcasters of CBKF.
 The stations were recalled as CBKF-1 and CBKF-2, respectively.

-The CFRG calls are now used by a privately owned French-language community station in Gravelbourg operating at 93.1 FM.
+The CFRG calls are now used by a French-language community station in Gravelbourg operating at 93.1 FM.

 A community group in Prince Albert, the Société canadienne-française de Prince Albert, held a separate license to rebroadcast CBKF's programming in that city.
 The 3,000 watt class B community-owned rebroadcaster CKSF-FM 90.1 has gone off the air to be replaced by Ici Radio-Canada Première's CBKF-FM Regina in 2020.

 On May 30, 2013, the CRTC approved the CBC's request to increase CBKF-FM's wattage from 13,700 watts to 22,300 watts, with a decrease in the effective height of antenna above average terrain from 153 to 146.2 metres.